Sussex County government broke ground Friday on a long-awaited $4.46 million runway extension project at the Sussex County Airport.

 One of the biggest beneficiaries would be industrial park tenant PATS Aircraft Systems, which builds and installs auxiliary fuel systems and custom interiors in private aircraft.

-Currently, the runway at the Sussex County Airport can handle smaller aircraft up to the size of a Boeing 737.
+Page 2 of 2 - Currently, the runway at the Sussex County Airport can handle smaller aircraft up to the size of a Boeing 737.
 But with the addition of another 1,000 feet, aircraft as large at the Boeing 757 would be able to land there, which county officials say would allow PATS to expand its client base and add onto its current workforce of about 400.

 U.S. Sen. Tom Carper (D-Delaware) said the cooperation among the county, state and federal to bring the runway expansion project to this point is a metaphor for the way things are get done in Delaware.